Functional Integral Approach to $C^*$-algebraic Quantum Mechanics I: Heisenberg and Poincar\'{e}: Quantization

 \subsection{Preliminaries}

 Let's set the stage for quantization.
-The kinematic input is: (i) some $C^\ast$-algebra $\mathfrak{A}_\mathrm{L}$ \emph{equipped with a Lie bracket structure} whose self-adjoint elements encode observable properties of some quantum system, (ii) an associated Hilbert space $\mathcal{H}$ that furnishes a physically relevant representation $\pi:\mathfrak{A}_\mathrm{L}\rightarrow L_B(\mathcal{H})$ where $L_B(\mathcal{H})$ is the algebra of bounded linear operators on $\mathcal{H}$, and (iii) suitable linear functionals to account for the Born rule.
+The kinematic input is: (i) a $C^\ast$-algebra $\mathfrak{A}_L$ \emph{equipped with a Lie bracket structure} whose self-adjoint elements encode observable properties of some quantum system, (ii) an associated Hilbert space of state vectors $\mathcal{H}$ that furnishes a physically relevant representation $\pi:\mathfrak{A}_L\rightarrow L_B(\mathcal{H})$ where $L_B(\mathcal{H})$ is the algebra of bounded linear operators on $\mathcal{H}$, and (iii) suitable linear functionals to account for the Born rule.